FunNoober/open-source-software-giga-list/README.md

 # Video Editors
 ## Kdenlive
+A proffesional grade open source editing solution.
+The user interface has not recieved a major overhaul in years, however, it can still compete with proffesional solutions. \
 [Kdenlive](https://kdenlive.org/)
 ## Shotcut
+A more personal grade open source editing solution.
+Has less advanced features than Kdenlive although it is easier to use and has more built in features.\
 [Shotcut](https://www.shotcut.org/)
 ## Olive
+An early-beta open source editing solution similar to Apple's FinalCut Pro.
+Limited feature set so far but very polished.
+I recommend waiting for future releases before trying to use in proffesional projects \
 [Olive](https://www.olivevideoeditor.org/)
 ## Blender
+A GPU accelerated video editor.
+The Blender Video Editor does not have any fancy features but does have basic filters and close intergration with Blender 3D and Blender VFX. \
 [Blender](https://www.blender.org/)

 # Visual Effects (VFX)
 Software that is intended to do visual compositing, and/or motion tracking, and/or animations.
 ## Natron
+A node based VFX editor. \
 [Natron](https://natrongithub.github.io/)
 ## Blender
+An Adobe After Effects style VFX editor with many advanced features such as motion tracking and supports close intergration with Blender 3D and the Blender Video Editor. \
 [Blender](https://www.blender.org/)

 # 3D Software
 Software that is intended to create 3D models and/or render those models in a scene.
 ## Blender
+A large 3D suite that has just about every tool a 3D artist could need.
+Supports sculpting, modelling, texture painting, material editing, rigging, and animation. \
 [Blender](https://www.blender.org/)
 ## Blockbench
 [Blockbench](https://www.blockbench.net/)